Kneelawk/CurseMeta3ModpackDownloader/README.md

 # CurseMeta3ModpackDownloader
-This is a simple JavaFx-based Curse Modpack Downloader that relies on [Dries007's CurseMeta v3](https://github.com/dries007/CurseMeta).
-This project uses Dries007's [staging version of the CurseMeta v3](https://staging_cursemeta.dries007.net/).
+This is a simple JavaFx-based Curse Modpack Downloader that used to rely on [Dries007's CurseMeta v3](https://github.com/dries007/CurseMeta).
+This project used to use Dries007's [staging version of the CurseMeta v3](https://staging_cursemeta.dries007.net/).

+### Note
+Dries007's CurseMeta v3 has been deprecated and instead this project uses the official Twitch Addon API ([Documentation](https://twitchappapi.docs.apiary.io/)).

 ## Setup
 In order to build this project, you must have Java 12 installed.
 This project uses Gradle as its build